soundcloud/roshi/README.md

 Roshi implements a LWW-element-set CRDT with inline garbage collection for time-series events.

-At a high level, Roshi maintains a bunch of sets of values, with each set ordered according to (external) timestamp, newest-first.
-Roshi provides the following API:
+At a high level, Roshi maintains sets of values, with each set ordered according to (external) timestamp, newest-first.
+Roshi provides the following
+API:

 * Insert(key, timestamp, value)
 * Delete(key, timestamp, value)
 * Select(key, offset, limit) []TimestampValue

-(Very short description of Roshi's consistency guarantees/data model here.)
+Roshi stores a sharded copy of your dataset in multiple independent Redis instances, called a **cluster**.
+Roshi provides fault tolerance by duplicating clusters; multiple identical clusters, normally at least 3, form a **farm**.
+Roshi leverages CRDT semantics to ensure consistency; see [theory](#theory), below.

+# Theory

+(Big section here.)

+## CRDT

+CRDT semantics allow Roshi to achieve eventual consistency without the burden of active distributed consensus.

+(Background, and where our system sits in the ecosystem.)

+## Replication

+(Details on how data gets copied to different clusters.)

+## Fault tolerance

+(Description of normal mode and various failure modes.)

+## Considerations

+(Caveats, assumptions, future work.)

 # Architecture